ambiorix-web/slighe/README.md

 Therefore it may take some time before ambiorix sees such a robust implementation: {slighe} is here to fill the gap in the meantime.
-It's not part of the main pacakge since it requires V8.
+It's not part of the main package since it requires an installation of the V8 engine.

 ## Installation